Date and Time:

 Groups, Race Distances and Time Limits

-Race Group Age Group Code Time Limit
+Race Group Age Group Code Time Limit Pair-up Runner Requirements

 3KM Challenge Group Teens (Male) Aged 12 - 18 M1 Less than 30mins.
+Pair-up runners must be the community members aged 18 or above.

 Youth (Male) Aged 19 - 34 M2

-Master (Male) Aged 35 -50 M3
+Master (Male) Aged 35 - 50 M3

 Evergreen (Male) Aged 51 or above M4

-Evergreen (Female) Aged 51 or above F4
+Evergreen (Female) F4

-Female Aged 12 or above F8
+Aged 18 or above

-(Participants MUST reach the age of 12 on the event day)
+(Apart from Family Run, all participants MUST reach the age of 12 on the event day)

 Venue of Assembly:

-Central and Western District Promenade (Central Section, Wanchai Section)
+Central and Western District Promenade (Central Section)

 Qualification: